AI team workflow maps are becoming useful as organizations try to reduce tool overlap and make better decisions about where AI belongs.

 That is normal.
 But after a few months, leaders may not know which tools are actually being used, which ones overlap, and which workflows have clear ownership.

-Workflow mapping gives teams a practical view of AI usage.
+Workflow mapping gives teams a practical view of AI usage, including where tools duplicate each other and where governance needs attention.

 Why it matters

-The technical impact is governance.
 If no one knows where AI is used, it is harder to manage permissions, logs, data handling, and review steps.
+This connects closely with the way the NIST AI Risk Management Framework encourages organizations to identify, measure, manage, and govern AI risks across real systems and processes.

 Real examples